julia-vscode/docs/docs/src/gettingstarted.md

 ## Learn More

-To learn more about the Julia language, see [Juilalang.org](https://docs.julialang.org/en/v1/).
-To learn more about Julia in Visual Code Studio see [VS Code](https://www.julia-vscode.org/docs/stable/)
+To learn more about the Julia language, see [Juilalang.org](https://juilalang.org).
+To learn more about Julia in Visual Studio Code see countinue browsing around the docs by clicking the "Running Code" button below or using the navigation section on the left.